 Since it’s what we’ve done so many times before, it’s often the first thing that comes to mind.
 But what if we didn’t settle for that first thing that comes to mind?
 What could we create?
 Could we make our point better for our audience?
 Continue reading

 While PowerPoint often dominates the visual scene during presentations and training sessions, flip charts are ever-present.
-Better flip charts can add an important visual element to the session.
+Learning how to make flip charts can add an important visual element to your session.

 One of the many advantages that flip charting holds over PowerPoint is that when a slide is advanced, it’s gone… but your flip charts can hang on the wall for as long as you need them to!

 Here are 9 ideas to up your flip chart game: